MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/Assignment3/Assignment3.md

 ## t-SNE

 Lastly ,we create a t-SNE visualization for the final dense layer of our model.
 We extract fc2- second dense layer of our classifier and create a test set using 500 cats and 500 dogs images.
+We create a labels array assigning 0 label to cats and label 1 to dogs.
+We then plot this using the t-SNE function.

 We are able to clearly see how well the classifier has learned.